Bumblebee2019/CircleHashing/README.md

 ## Design choices
 Q: Why a hash ring?

-A: Consistent hashing allows for **'scalability'** .
+A: Consistent hashing allows for **scalability** .
 When we add/remove nodes, consistent hashing minimizes data movement.
-This method also helps with **'load balancing'** which is crucial for efficient utilization of resources.
-Also, consistent hahsing helps with the process of **'database sharding'** because when we assign key to a node, we can determine which node corresponds to which piece of data
+This method also helps with **load balancing** which is crucial for efficient utilization of resources.
+Also, consistent hahsing helps with the process of **database sharding** because when we assign key to a node, we can determine which node corresponds to which piece of data

+Q: So, you've created this model as a POC, but how is it actually used in the industry?

+A: Distributed databases, like Cassandra use consistent hashing to ensure **high availability** and **fault tolerance**.
+Also, caching systems, like DynamoDB use consistent hashing to ensure that data is **evenly distributed**.